Qiskit/qiskit-ibm-runtime/CONTRIBUTING.md

 https://qiskit.org/documentation/contributing_to_qiskit.html

-Contributing Qiskit IBMQ Provider
+Contributing to Qiskit IBM Provider
 ---------------------------

-In addition to the general guidelines there are specific details for contributing to the IBMQ Provider, these are documented below.
+In addition to the general guidelines there are specific details for contributing to the Qiskit IBM Provider, these are documented below.

 ### Pull request checklist